-lcon Meaning Tul Signal strength Shows current signal strength.
-The bars displayed, the better the strength.
-Message unread text or voice Blinking: Indicates unread urgent mess: Steady: Indicates to fithe reach of its but is in a friendly re Blinking: Indicates rently in an unfrience.
-Steady: Indicates that there are new and unread text or voice messages.
+Icon Meaning Yat Signal strength Shows current signal strength.
+The more bars displayed, the better the signal strength.
+Message Steady: Indicates that there are new and unread text or voice messages.
 Blinking: Indicates that there are new unread urgent messages.
-Steady: Indicates that this phone is out of the reach of its primary service area, but is in a friendly roaming area.
-Blinking: Indicates that the phone is currently in an unfriendly roaming area This icon appears when the phone is in digital mode.
+B Roaming Steady: Indicates that this phone is out of the reach of its primary service area, but is in a friendly roaming area.
+Blinking: Indicates that the phone is currently in an unfriendly roaming area Digital mode This icon appears when the phone digital mode.
 6 Call status When you are in a call with your phone or there is an incoming call, this icon will appear.
-X No service This icon indicates that the phone cannot receive a signal from the network operator. m Battery level The battery level is shown by the number of bars in the battery icon.
+X No service I receive a signal from the netwo Battery level The battery level is shown by the number of bars in the battery icon.
 The more bars displayed, the higher the battery strength.
 This icon will flash when the battery is extremely low.
 When you charge the battery, the bars will animate until the battery is fully charged.

-\checkmark

-Displays the ring type when your phone receives an incoming call:

-: the phone generates a ring tone when there is an incoming call.

-: indicates that the phone is in silent mode.

-: the phone vibrates when there is an incoming call.

-:the phone rings and vibrates

-when there is an incoming call.
+Ring type Displays the ring type when your phone receives an incoming call: ₹? : the phone generates a ring tone when there is an incoming call. ₹/ ≋ : indicates that the phone is in silent mode and the phone vibrates when there is an incoming call. :the phone rings and vibrates when there is an incoming call. :the phone rings and vibrates